Trump 'radiates insecurity' — UK ambassador to US | DW | 07.07.2019

 A lengthy probe by Robert Mueller published in March found no evidence that Trump and his campaign team conspired with Russia to manipulate the 2016 presidential election.

-Nigel Farage, leader of The Brexit Party, said the Sir Kim's comments showed Britain needed a new representative in the US.
+Nigel Farage, leader of The Brexit Party, said Darroch's comments showed Britain needed a new representative in the US.

 "Kim Darroch is totally unsuitable for the job and the sooner he is gone the better," Farage said.